tamuct University Library

 A library presence was established at the TAMUCT Fairway Building in January 2010, when limited reference hours were offered for the first time.
 The Technical Services Department was relocated to Fairway Building in May 2010, and by the end of the year, the library had several collections in both open and closed stacks.
 A Library Extension, with expanded hours and circulation, opened on September 1, 2010, providing patrons with library services at both Fairway Building and Hobby Memorial Library for the 2010-2011 and 2011-2012 school years.

-Shortly after the opening of the new building, the remainder of TAMUCT's material was moved out of the Hobby Memorial Library on June 22, 23, and 24, 2012.
+Shortly after the opening of the new building, the remainder of TAMUCT's library material was moved out of the Hobby Memorial Library on June 22, 23, and 24, 2012.
 This included about 35,000 books, which moved to the Lending Library at Fairway Building.
 On July 1, 2012, TAMUCT employees were no longer obligated to staff the Hobby Memorial Library.